My Dead Friend Zoe: Production

 Kyle Hausmann-Stokes directed the film in his feature debut.
 Written by Hausmann-Stokes, A. J. Bermudez and Cherish Chen, the story was inspired by Hausmann-Stokes' time serving five years in Iraq as a paratrooper and convoy commander.
 Hausmann-Stokes also wrote and directed the 2022 short film, Merit x Zoe.
-According to Variety, the film is the first to be financed with green energy tax credits under a financing model created by Mike Field at his Bess Rentals while Ray Maiello produced the film at Radiant Media Studios.
+According to Variety, the film is the first to be financed with green energy tax credits; Ray Maiello produced the film for Radiant Media Studios.
 Radiant Media Studios brought Kansas City Chiefs tight end Travis Kelce to the project as an executive producer.
 Legion M co-financed under their crowdfunding model.

 In May 2023, it was reported that Ed Harris, Sonequa Martin-Green, and Natalie Morales were cast in the film.
 In June 2023, it was announced that Morgan Freeman, Gloria Reuben, and Utkarsh Ambudkar joined the cast in main roles.
 Filming occurred in Portland, Oregon, Forest Grove, Oregon and Molalla, Oregon in 2023.
 In September 2023, it was announced that filming wrapped.
 By January 2024, Dan Romer was composing the film's score.